usmanr149/urmlblog/_posts/2020-4-3-Batchnorm.md

 ## Batch Normalization -- backward

-Calculating batch normalization via the circuit diagram is quite tedious.
+Calculating batch normalization via the computation graph is quite tedious.
 Review the details of matrix multiplication bacward propogation in the <a href="http://cs231n.stanford.edu/handouts/linear-backprop.pdf" target="_blank">lecture 4 handouts</a>
 to better understand the derivation given below.

-Lets start with the circuit diagram of the forward pass first and then go through the backward pass.
+Lets start with the computation graph of the forward pass first and then go through the backward pass.

 ![_config.yml]({{ site.baseurl }}/images/FC_NN/Batchnorm_Backward.png)
 *Forward pass of the batch normalization.*

 Now lets start the backward propogation.
-We recieved a $$N\times D$$ matrix
+We assume that we have recieved a $$N\times D$$ matrix
 $$\frac{\partial L}{\partial y}$$ from upstream.
 So lets calculate

 $$
 \frac{\partial L}{\partial \beta}, \text{This will be a } D \text{ dimensional vector.} \nonumber\\
 \frac{\partial L}{\partial g}, \text{This will be a } N \times D \text{ matrix.} \nonumber
 $$

-as shown in red box in the image below.

 ![_config.yml]({{ site.baseurl }}/images/FC_NN/Batchnorm_Backward_1.png)